The J.D. Application

 Residency Declaration and Other Required Supplemental Data

-The Residency Declaration for tuition purposes is collected for the University of Florida as a required portion of the UF Law online application through LSAC.
-Please note, however, the University of Florida Graduate Admissions Office processes all residency information, and UF Levin College of Law does not have jurisdiction over residency matters.
+The Residency Declaration will be collected by the University of Florida Graduate Admissions Office following submission of your LSAC online application.
+UF Graduate Admissions makes all residency determinations for tuition purposes (UF Levin College of Law does not have jurisdiction over residency matters).
 Final decisions on residency matters are determined by the UF Graduate Admissions Office in accordance with Florida State Statute, 222.17.
-Please be advised that the UF Graduate Admissions Office may request additional supporting documentation to verify residency classification for tuition purposes.
+Please be advised that the UF Graduate Admissions may request additional supporting documentation to verify residency classification for tuition purposes.
 Applicants may contact UF Graduate Admissions directly with concerns or questions at 352-392-1365.
 For more information, visit UF’s residency qualifying page.

 If you would like to request a substitution or modification of our admission requirements because of a documented disability, please contact the Assistant Dean for Admissions at email@example.com.